3RingsCapital/.github/profile/README.md

 ## About Us

-3Rings Capital is a private financial technology company headquartered in the United Kingdom and operating in Africa.
+3Rings Capital is a private financial technology company headquartered in the United Kingdom and operating in the UK.
 We focus on building AI-powered solutions to unlock liquidity and optimize cash flow, providing businesses with seamless supply chain financing.
 Our mission is to transform the finance landscape in Africa by leveraging cutting-edge technology.

 For more about us, visit our website: [3RingsCapital.co](https://3ringscapital.co).